Pelle Svanslös: Characters and story

 The stories take place in Uppsala, Sweden.
 The characters of the books are cats; however, they are often based on real people.
 Knutsson studied at Uppsala University and was involved with the student societies Stockholms nation and Uppsala Student Union, and many of the characters are modelled on real-life people from this environment.

-Pelle is a kindhearted and gullible cat who is constantly being tricked and bullied by Elaka Måns ("Mean Mike") and his dim-witted helpers Bill and Bull, who always echo Måns while slightly misunderstanding him.
+Pelle is a kindhearted and gullible cat who is constantly being tricked and bullied by Elaka Måns ("Mean Mike") and his dim-witted helpers Bill and Bull, who always echo Måns while slightly misunderstanding him, adding comic relief.
 However, good always prevails over evil, and Pelle even gets to experience true love together with Maja Gräddnos ("Maya Cream-nose").
 In the first books Pelle is a house cat in the home of the children Olle and Birgitta, but as he grows he enters a relationship with cohabitant Maja in a basement peep-hole.
 After a while, the book series become more and more anthropomorphized, with less and less mention of the human world around Pelle.

 Unlike the other cats in the series, Pelle has no tail (his name Svanslös "without a tail" reflects this).
 A large rat bit off Pelle's tail when he was only a few days old.
 Pelle was born in the countryside, but a family from Uppsala adopted him when he was a kitten.
-Some of the other cats bully Pelle because his lack of a tail.
+Some of the other cats bully Pelle because his embarrassing lack of a tail.
+In Mean Mike's eyes, Pelle is a bit of a snob and a weakling.